 Converting HTML to a Jupyter Notebook (.ipynb)

-In this post, we are going to use the Python packages BeautifulSoup4, json, and urllib.
-We are going to use these packages to scrape the code from webpages putting their code within <code></code>.
+In this post, we will use the Python packages BeautifulSoup4, json, and urllib.
+We will use these packages to scrape the code from webpages, putting their code within <code></code>.

 Table of Contents

 Note this code is not intended to steal other people’s code.
-I created this script to scrape my code and save it to Jupyter notebooks because I noticed that my code sometimes did not work as intended.
-That is, scraping code elements from my own blog posts enabled me to test my scripts in my tutorials.
+I created this script to scrape my code and save it to Jupyter Notebooks because I noticed that my code sometimes did not work as intended.
+That is, scraping code elements from my blog posts enabled me to test my scripts in my tutorials.

 • Save